Andrea Pisano

 Greatest Sculptors.

-On the death of Giotto in 1337, Andrea Pisano succeeded him as chief architect at Florence Cathedral, and was charged with the construction of the Campanile (bell tower).
+On the death of Giotto in 1337, Andrea Pisano succeeded him as chief architect of Florence Cathedral, and was charged with the construction of the Campanile (bell tower).
 He added two stories and adorned the panels with sculptural reliefs.
 By this stage Pisano had his own studio and pupils - and it was under his guidance that his pupils created the reliefs, depicting scenes from Genesis, the arts and science.
 Other subjects depicted included the Four Great Prophets, the Seven Virtues, the Seven Sacraments, the Seven Works of Mercy and the Seven Planets.
 Several statues, which were originally placed in niches in the Campanile above the reliefs depicting David and Solomn and two Sibyls have been attributed to Pisano, but this is disputed.
 The reliefs, along with two statuettes of Christ and Saint Reparata are now housed in the cathedral's museum.
+For more details concerning the Florentine duomo, see: Florence Cathedral, Brunelleschi and the Renaissance (1420-36).

 Duomo of Orvieto